 - All medical situations must be followed up by completing an accident/incident report.
 These must be completed by the instructor (if the victim is a student) or supervisor (if the victim is an employee).
 Student reports are turned into Facility Services Office.
 If the victim is an employee, give reports to HR office.
 An injury to an employee also requires the completion of a Workers Compensation First Report of Injury

-- If you see blood that has been spilled onto the floor or other surfaces call 2650.
+- If you see blood that has been spilled onto the floor or other surfaces call ext 7911.
 The operator will contact the Code Team to clean up the blood and decontaminate the area.
 Do not attempt to clean up the blood yourself or allow a student to do so.

-If you are exposed to another person’s blood or other
+- If you are exposed to another person’s blood or other bodily fluids:

 - For a skin exposure or blood that comes in contact with an open wound, wash the area thoroughly with soap and water